redwoodjs/redwood/docs/docs/authentication.md

 ### Protecting routes

-You can require that a user be authenticated to navigate to a route by wrapping it in the `Private` component.
+You can require that a user be authenticated to navigate to a route by wrapping it in the `Private` component or the `Set` component with the `private` prop set to `true`.
 An unauthenticated user will be redirected to the route specified in the `Private` component's `unauthenticated` prop:

 ```tsx